 forest officer, besides Teesta Barrage executive engineer Shyamal

-“The place where the elephant was stranded left us with few options.
+“The place where the elephant is stranded has left us with few

-We could not get into the river to rescue the animal.
-Secondly, if
+options.
+We cannot get into the river to rescue the animal.
+Secondly,

-there was a quick sand, any force from outside would have driven the
+if there is a quick sand, any force from outside will simply drive the

 animal to death.
 We have to wait and see,” a senior forester said.

-True to the officers’ hope that the elephant would be able to move
+Another officer hoped that the elephant would be able to move out,